signalfx/splunk-otel-python/docs/advanced-config.md

 > The official Splunk documentation for this page is [Configure the Python agent](https://docs.splunk.com/Observability/gdi/get-data-in/application/python/configuration/advanced-python-otel-configuration.html).
+For instructions on how to contribute to the docs, see [CONTRIBUTE.md](../CONTRIBUTE.md).

 # Advanced Configuration